bogh/react-router-redis-session/README.md

-# remix-redis-session
+# react-router-redis-session

-A simple library to use redis as your session backing store in your remix project
+A simple library to use redis as your session backing store in your react router (ex. remix) project

 ## Install

+`npm install react-router-redis-session`

-`npm install remix-redis-session` or `yarn add remix-redis-session`
+`yarn add react-router-redis-session`

+`pnpm add react-router-redis-session`

-## Api
+## API

 ```ts
 createRedisSessionStorage({